 - Ensure that participation is voluntary and based on accurate information about the general purpose and nature of the research.

-- Respect the right of data subjects to refuse requests to participate in research.
+- Respect the right of research subjects to refuse requests to participate in research.

 - Respect the right of those already engaged in research to terminate their participation or refuse requests for additional or other forms of research participation.

-- Upon request, permit data subjects to access, correct or update any PII held about them.
+- Upon request, permit research subjects to access, correct, or update any personal data being retained about them.

 - Limit the use of incentives only as a means to encourage participation in research.

-- Obtain the data subject’s consent for research participation and the collection of PII or ensure that consent was properly obtained by the owner of the data or sample source.
+- Obtain the research subject’s consent for research participation and the collection of personal data or ensure that consent was properly obtained by the owner of the data or sample source.

-- If known at the time of data collection, inform data subjects if there are any activities that will involve re-contact.
-In such situations, the researcher must obtain the data subject’s consent to share PII for re-contacting purposes.
-Re-contacting data subjects for quality control purposes does not require prior notification.
+- If known at the time of data collection, inform research subjects of any activities that will involve re-contact.
+In such situations, the researcher must obtain the research subject’s consent to share personal information for re-contacting purposes.
+Re-contacting research subjects for quality control purposes does not require prior notification.

-- Allow data subjects to withdraw their consent at any time.
+- Allow research subjects to withdraw their consent at any time.

-- Obtain consent from the data subject prior to using his/her data in a manner that is materially different from what data subject has agreed.
+- Obtain consent from the research subject prior to using his/her data in a manner that is materially different from what the research subject has agreed.

 Section 3: Passive Data Collection